akvaplan-niva/fvtools/README.md

 import fvtools.pre_pro.BuildCase as bc bc.main('cases/inlet/casename.2dm', 'bathymetry.txt')
 ```
-BuildCase prepares the grid before a simulation.
-It does a quick quality control of the mesh to check if there are invalid triangles (triangles with more than one side facing the boundary), and will remove such triangles if present.
+`Mesh quality`: BuildCase prepares the grid before a simulation.
+It checks if there are invalid triangles (triangles with more than one side facing the boundary), and will remove such triangles if present.

-It also smooths the bathymetry to a rx0 factor less than rx0max.
+`Bathymetry`: BuildCase smooths the bathymetry to a  [rx0](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwil_uzfvL39AhWPnYsKHZREAtAQFnoECAUQAQ&url=http%3A%2F%2Fmathieudutour.altervista.org%2FPresentations%2FSteepnessPresExt.pdf&usg=AOvVaw1bBZEBsmkvWmSeCkxlrE3y) factor less than `rx0max`.
 It finds the sponge nodes and sets a sponge factor.

 BuildCase returns `casename_*.dat` FVCOM input files to the `input` folder, and a file called `M.npy` to be used as input to the rest of the setup routines.